 Insurance brokers who use fraud to close business rarely remain for very long with the same company, and in some cases can end up behind bars.
 A good agent knows that revealing the truth upfront will win the love and trust of customers and will stay with the company over time.

 Give Priority to Clients

 A good insurance agent place the clients need first.
 An agent who is just trying to receive a commission, regardless of the client’s needs, is not likely to last in the company for a long time.
-Agents and brokers who carefully listen to what their customers and prospects say will be able to win their confidence, which is the most challenging part of their work.
+Agents and brokers who carefully listen to their customers.
+And prospects say will be able to win their confidence, which is the most challenging part of their work.